Akara: History

 Akara plays a significant role in the Yoruba culture, as it is specially prepared when a person who has come of age (70 and above) dies.
 It is usually prepared in large quantities and distributed across every household close to the deceased.
 Akara also used to be prepared in large as a sign of victory, when warriors came back victorious from war.
-The women, especially the wives of the Warriors were to fry Akara and distribute it to the villagers.
+The women, especially the wives of the Warriors were to fry akara and distribute it to the villagers.

+Acarajé serves as both a religious offering to the gods in the Candomblé religion and as street food.

-Akara (as it is known in southwest Nigeria) a recipe taken to Brazil by the enslaved peoples from the West African coast.
-It is called "akara" by the Yoruba people of south-western Nigeria and by the citizens of Sierra Leone, "kosai" by the Hausa people of Nigeria or "koose" in Ghana and is a popular breakfast dish, eaten with millet or corn pudding.
-In Nigeria, Akara is commonly eaten with bread, akamu ogi (or eko), a type of cornmeal made with fine corn flour.
+Akara (as known in southwest Nigeria) is a recipe taken to Brazil by the enslaved peoples from the West African coast.
+It is called "akara" by the Yoruba people of West Africa, "kosai" by the Hausa people of Nigeria, and "koose" in Ghana.
+It is a popular breakfast dish, eaten with millet or corn pudding.
+In Nigeria, akara is commonly eaten with bread, custard, ogi (or eko), a type of cornmeal made with fine corn flour.

 In Sierra Leone, akara is composed of rice flour, mashed banana, baking powder, and sugar.
 After mixed together, it is dropped in oil by hand, and fried, similar to Puff-puff.
 It is then formed into a ball.
 Akara is usually prepared for events like Pulnado (event held due to the birth of a child), a wedding, funeral, or party.
-No matter how big the occasion, this item is a classic in the Sierra Leonean community.